-In fact, Stefanie discovered the bottled notes as they floated to shore!
+Believe it or not, Stefanie discovered the Flaschenpost as it floated to shore!
 Can you believe it?
 Here’s the bottle, on it’s way in:

 As you can see the messages were sent in a plastic bottle, so it’s really lucky Stefanie found it.
 I say “lucky” because plastic bottles don’t last very long in the ocean before they break down and their bits can be mistaken for food by sea critters.
 And, of course, that would mean the messages would be lost!
-So thanks to Stefanie for picking it up–this is on bottle that won’t harm any animals!
-And it’s a reminder to the rest of us to pick up a few pieces of plastic trash next time we’re beachcombing 🙂
+So thanks to Stefanie for picking it up.
+Plus, it’s a reminder to the rest of us to pick up a few pieces of plastic trash next time we’re beachcombing 🙂

-Reading these messages, I am inspired by all the wishes of health and happiness in this bottle.
+I am inspired by all the wishes of health and happiness in this Flaschenpost.
 Time after time, messages in bottles bring out the goodwill in people.
 Somehow, they allow us to share our most heartfelt wishes for one another.
 That’s a big part of what drives me to try to hard to connect message in a bottle senders and finders.

 In this case, since all the notes are in German, it’s pretty likely that the folks who sent them are from Germany / Switzerland / Austria, the main German-speaking countries.
 They could also be from Liechtenstein, Luxembourg, or Belgium.

 What you can do to help: Share this post via Facebook and Twitter!
 It doesn’t matter if you don’t know many European people yourself, because your friends might!
 It will really help to share this among German, Swiss, and Austrian friends, of course.

 All we have to go on are names: Jens & Silke, R. & Lo.
 Lenz, and Jirko.
 One note is addressed to Ines & Ruediger.